Below you can find information about the different classes available across GG&C and information on when they run.

 If you would like to speak with the team directly, please contact our obstetrics physiotherapy department.

-This class is available from 12 weeks pregnant onwards.
+This class is available between 12-30 weeks pregnant onwards.
 It will provide you with an opportunity to discuss pregnancy related changes to your body and how to manage them.
 It also aims to promote health, wellbeing and exercise in pregnancy.

-This class will run on a Tuesday afternoon, from 1.30pm to 3.00pm in the Parent Education Room 2 on level 3 in the Maternity Unit.
+This class will run once a month on a Tuesday afternoon, from 1.30pm to 3.00pm in the Parent Education Room 2 on level 3 in the Maternity Unit.

 If you would like to book, please complete the following form